amhndu/conky-cards/README.md

 $ sed -i 's:INSERT_PATH:/home/foo/path/to/my/dir:' mediaplayer_rc launch_all.sh
 ```

-Now, set `launch_all.sh` as executable (`sudo chmod u+x launch_all.sh`) and add it to your startup applications.
+Now, set `launch_all.sh` as executable (`chmod u+x launch_all.sh`) and add it to your startup applications.
 If you don't know how, Google is your friend.

 Customization